frothers/Frothers-FC/content/posts/2023/frothers-2023-game-9.md

 ![](/355076801_719454046856592_3345805197226924181_n.jpg)

+A hold-up in play happended not long after as **Evan H** went down again for what must be double didgets this season.
+The glassman grim reeper is surely circling.

 The boys were able to hang-on for the rest of the match for a hard fought victory, moving them to second on the table!

 ![](/354879011_719453853523278_4174886285088428668_n.jpg)